 From ancient Celtic heritage sites to impressive displays of natural beauty, majestic mountain vistas to vibrant local culture, these are the top ten Irish bucket list destinations.

 There are so many things to know when visiting Ireland, including these 10 bucket list destinations.
 Ireland is a hive of activity and amazing if you are backpacking.
 Renowned for its culture and hospitality, heritage sites, and tourist attractions, there are tonnes of things to do on the Emerald Isle.

 If you’re looking to add some must-see gems to your wishlist this year, these ten Irish bucket list destinations are as dreamy in real life as they appear in photos.

 10. Visit Glendalough, Co.
 Wicklow – for a Medieval city

-Set amidst the backdrop of the enchanting Wicklow Mountains National Park, Glendalough is one of the most magical sites to see in all of Ireland.
+Set amidst the backdrop of the enchanting Wicklow Mountains National Park, Glendalough is one of the most famous landmarks in Ireland you need to visit.

 Glendalough is the site of an early Christian monastery founded in the 6th-century by St. Kevin.
 It remains perfectly preserved today, offering great insight into the lives of those who came before us.
 The park is also ripe with trails, lakes, and waterfalls.